 Whether you are going to buy first Wi-Fi router or upgrade your home network, a good wireless router can make a huge difference.
-Along with other network gear, it contributes to strength and speed of network.
+Along with other network gear, it contributes to strength and speed of the network.
 In fact, it can determine whether you will get a well-functioning home network or the one which gives you headaches.
 Here are some tips and tricks that you should know before going to get the ideal Wi-Fi router.

 Like most hardware, you do not expect your Wi-Fi router to last forever.
 A lot of people do not know that networking hardware such as wireless router goes through a lot of stress on a daily basis.
 This is because your wireless connection will be stretched across your own computer, smartphone, tablet, gaming console and other streaming devices.

 At the same time, you can expect more smart devices such as thermostats and smart lights will be added to the mix.
-As your Wi-Fi router gets larger load, it is normal that its performance can drop.
+As your Wi-Fi router gets a larger load, it is normal that its performance can drop.
 Once your wireless router becomes unreliable, you should consider changing it if you are unable to fix it.
 Alternatively, you may take the time to clean your Wi-Fi router.
 If you are going to buy a Wi-Fi router, you should be ready to spend more to get a more durable wireless router.

 Another reason that you should not get a high-end wireless router because networking hardware is moving faster than ISPs.
 In a simpler term, even mid-tier routers are more than enough for normal users as well as power users.
 Besides, mid-tier routers are sufficient in most situations.